The New Lord of the Village

-Le Nouveau Seigneur du village, also known as On ne badine pas avec l'amour, and known in English as No Trifling With Love and as The New Lord of the Village, is a 1908 French short silent film released by Georges Méliès, and supervised by an actor-director employee of Méliès's, known as Manuel.
+Le Nouveau Seigneur du village, also known as On ne badine pas avec l'amour, and known in English as No Trifling With Love and as The New Lord of the Village, is a 1908 French silent trick film released by Georges Méliès, and supervised by an actor-director employee of Méliès's, known as Manuel.

 Production

 The film is one of many made in 1908 for Méliès by the actor Manuel.
 Méliès hardly ever appeared in Manuel's films, which were mainly made in the larger of Méliès's two studios, Studio B.

 The cast includes Fernande Albany as the mother, and a Mademoiselle Bodson as the bride.
 The unidentified actor who plays the Marquis would go on to play Baron Munchausen in Méliès's 1911 film Baron Munchausen's Dream, while the actor playing the bailiff had already played a similar role in Méliès's 1905 film Rip's Dream.